-We notice for this profile that the projected velocity curve of $v_{0}^\mathrm{LOS}$ matches the blue edge of the absorption wing fairly well.
-This suggests that the absorption, which is observed at the highest blueshifted velocities, occurs in the plane in the jet that contains the jet axis and which is parallel to the xz-plane. \\ The projected velocities at jet entrance $v_{\alpha_1}^\mathrm{LOS}$ and jet exit $v_{\alpha_2}^\mathrm{LOS}$ show to stay more constant throughout the orbital phase. $v_{\alpha_2}^\mathrm{LOS}$ only shows a small shift in velocity due to the orbital motion of the secondary.
+We note for this profile that the projected velocity curve of $v_{0}^\mathrm{LOS}$ matches the blue edge of the absorption wing fairly well.
+This suggests that the absorption, which is observed at the highest blueshifted velocities, occurs in the plane in the jet that contains the jet axis and which is parallel to the xz-plane. \\ The projected velocities at jet entrance $v_{\alpha_1}^\mathrm{LOS}$ and jet exit $v_{\alpha_2}^\mathrm{LOS}$ stay more constant throughout the orbital phase. $v_{\alpha_2}^\mathrm{LOS}$ only shows a small shift in velocity that is due to the orbital motion of the secondary.
 Moreover, $v_{\alpha_2}^\mathrm{LOS}$ matches the absorption maximum of the dynamic spectra in the lower panel of Fig. \ref{fig:v2result} very well.
-The absorption maximum appears around phase $\phi \approx 0.4$ at a radial velocity shift of $\sim -50\,$km s$^{-1}$.
-At this phase, the line-of-sight enters the jet, and thus the absorption is caused by the material at the edge of the jet.
+The absorption maximum appears around phase $\phi \approx 0.4$ at an RV shift of $\sim -50\,$km s$^{-1}$.
+At this phase, the line of sight enters the jet, and thus the absorption is caused by the material at the edge of the jet.
 This is in agreement with $v_{\alpha_1}^\mathrm{LOS}$ and $v_{\alpha_2}^\mathrm{LOS}$ of the model, which represent the velocities at the edges and are also first seen at phase $\phi = 0.4$. $v_{\alpha_2}^\mathrm{LOS}$ seems to follow the absorption maximum of the H$\alpha$ profile reasonably well.
-This is not the case for $v_{\alpha_1}^\mathrm{LOS}$ however, since it only matches the absorption maximum around phases $\phi = 0.4$ and $\phi = 0.7$. \end{itemize}
+This is not the case for $v_{\alpha_1}^\mathrm{LOS}$, however, since it only matches the absorption maximum around phases $\phi = 0.4$ and $\phi = 0.7$. \end{itemize}